The Illusion of Diminishing Returns: Measuring Long Horizon Execution in LLMs: Experiments

 \textbf{Result 3: Self-conditioning causes degradation in turn accuracy beyond long-context.} Our results in \Cref{fig:rq3} (a) show evidence for degradation due to both long-context and self-conditioning.
 When conditioned on an error-free history (Induced Error Rate = 0.00), model turn accuracy at turn 100 is below its initial value, consistent with prior observations of long-context degradation~\citep{zhou2025gsm}.
 More interestingly, as we increase the rate of injected errors into the context, accuracy at turn 100 consistently degrades further.
 This demonstrates the self-conditioning effect---as models make mistakes, they become more likely to make more mistakes, leading to a continuous degradation in per-turn accuracy throughout the output trajectory as shown in \Cref{fig:rq3} (b).

 \textbf{Result 4: Unlike long-context, scaling model size does not mitigate self-conditioning.} At the error rate of 0\%, notice that the accuracy at turn 100 consistently improves as you scale model size.
 As shown in \Cref{fig:rq3} (b), scaling to frontier (200B+ parameter) models like Kimi-K2~\citep{kimiteam2025kimik2openagentic}, DeepSeek-V3~\citep{deepseekai2025deepseekv3technicalreport}, and Qwen3-235B-Instruct-2507~\citep{yang2025qwen3technicalreport} largely solves long-context degradation for up to 100 turns, achieving near-perfect accuracy on a healed history.
-However, even these large models remain susceptible to self-conditioning, as their performance consistently degrades as the induced error rate in their history increases.
-This may be akin to recent results showing larger models shift in personality during multi-turn conversations~\citep{choi2024examining, becker_stay_2025}, where in our case, the drift is toward a personality that makes errors.
+However, even these large models remain susceptible to self-conditioning, as their performance consistently degrades as the induced error rate in their history increases. \begin{newchanges} A possible explanation for this is the relation between self-conditioning and in-context learning.
+In in-context learning, the model desirably conditions on user and environment inputs, for example, the correct few-shot demonstrations of the task we also provide in the initial prompt.
+In contrast, in \textit{self}-conditioning, the model conditions on its \textit{own} past behaviour, which could be wrong, leading to more mistakes.
+At a fundamental level, both arise from the model trying to output the most likely completion to its context, which larger models are known to be better at~\citep{arora2025bayesianscalinglawsincontext}. \end{newchanges} Self-conditioning is also consistent with results showing how hallucinations snowball~\citep{zhang2023languagemodelhallucinationssnowball}, and larger models shift more in personality during multi-turn conversations~\citep{choi2024examining, becker_stay_2025}, where in our case, the drift is toward a personality that makes errors.

 In \Cref{sec:cot-selfcond}, we try the above setup of output manipulations with CoT prompting, finding that accuracy still deteriorates as the induced error rate increases.
 A potential confounder is that the manipulated outputs deviate from the CoT.
 We try to mitigate this issue with programmatically generated CoT traces, but still observe self-conditioning.
 We also try removing CoT traces from previous turns from history, which causes the model to stop using CoT completely.
 So, we now present results for the Qwen3 thinking models, which are trained with reinforcement learning (RL) to think even when previous turn traces are not presented.
 As before, we observe their turn 100 accuracy while controlling the error rate in prior turns.